VimsecAu/kb/m365/baselines/powerplatform.md

    3. [**Power Pages**](https://learn.microsoft.com/en-us/power-pages/): These apps that are developed to function as either internal or external facing websites.

-2. [**Power Automate**](https://learn.microsoft.com/en-us/power-automate/): This is an online tool within Microsoft 365 and add-ins used to create automated workflows between apps and services to synchronize files, get notifications, and collect data.
+2. [**Power Automate**](https://learn.microsoft.com/en-us/power-automate/): This is an online tool within Microsoft 365 and add-ins used to create automated workflows between apps and services to synchronise files, get notifications, and collect data.

 3. [**Power Virtual Agents**](https://learn.microsoft.com/en-us/power-virtual-agents/): These are custom chat bots for use in the stand-alone Power Virtual Agents web app or in a Microsoft Teams channel.